Stream lectures do not require pre-booking, however, Friday afternoon workshops must be booked in advance.

 Whether you have to deliver a presentation, head up a staff meeting, or simply meet a new potential client, chances are that you will take the time to prepare what words you want to use.
 However, how many times do you take the time to consider the non verbal cues we are giving when we are delivering those well crafted words of wisdom?

-Numerous studies have proven that upto 93% of our communication is nonverbal.
+Numerous studies have shown that a significant percentage of our communication is nonverbal.
 But we rarely think about our body language and what impressions we are creating in the minds of those listening.
 They say that first impressions are important and that people are constantly judging us.
 The world of business is no different.
 As a matter of fact, this environment is an whole arena of unspoken language.
 Often, it’s what isn’t said that is heard the loudest.
 From pitches to board meetings, your body language illustrates your confidence, your commitment and your intentions more than you may realize.

 The truth is that body language is either working with you or against you — there’s not a lot of room in between.
 From manspreading to hands in pockets, leaning in vs arms crossed, you really can influence how your message is received.
 And the two need to work together; if your gestures are not in alignment with your words, then you will lose trust.